Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 Slingshot is a different interconnect from your typical Mellanox/NVIDIA InfiniBand implementation and hence also has a different software stack.
 This implies that there are no UCX libraries on the system as the Slingshot 11 adapters do not support that.
-Instead, the software stack is based on libfabric (as is the stack for many other Ethernet-derived solutions and even Omni-PAth has switched to libfabric under its new owner).
+Instead, the software stack is based on libfabric (as is the stack for many other Ethernet-derived solutions and even Omni-Path has switched to libfabric under its new owner).

 LUMI uses the dragonfly topology.
 This topology is designed to scale to a very large number of